OpenVidu/openvidu-pro-clustering/docs/OpenStack_Guidelines.md

 We assume you've experience with Linux terminal and managing OpenStack from the shell.

-Please, load the OpenStack Environment veriables before running the commands.
+Please, load the OpenStack Environment variables before running the commands.

 ## Security groups

-We've created two security groups, one for OpenVidu Server and the other one for the media servers.
+We're going to create two security groups, one for OpenVidu Server and the other one for the media servers.

 ### OpenVidu server